-XII.
+XI.
 OSP Term

-This agreement shall be in effect until completion of the major construction activities.
-Should OSHA or McCarthy Building Inc. elect to withdraw from participation in the partnership, prior notification in writing of the intent to terminate shall be provided to the other participant.
+This agreement shall be in effect until completion of the major construction activities, Should OSHA or McCarthy-HITT elect to withdraw from participation in the partnership, prior notification in writing of the intent to terminate shall be provided to the other participant.
 A thirty (30) day written notice is required prior to termination, during which the parties have an opportunity to resolve any issues to avoid termination.
 Termination by either Party shall constitute a cancellation of the partnership.
-In the event of a termination, each party agrees that it shall not, directly or indirectly, contact the media regarding the termination, and it shall not discuss with the media any issues or matters regarding the termination.
-OSHA and McCarthy Building Inc. are the only entities that can terminate this partnership.
+OSHA and McCarthy-HITT are the only entities that can terminate this partnership.

-XIII.
+XII.
 Signatures

-Based upon a mutual interest to protect construction workers, the parties below agree to the above terms on the McCarthy / OSHA Partnering Agreement for the Tomahawk Creek Wastewater Treatment Facility in Leawood, KS.
+Based upon a mutual interest to protect construction workers, the parties below agree to the above terms on the McCarthy-HITT / OSHA Partnering Agreement for the Next NGA West Campus in St. Louis, MO.

-The date of this OSHA Wichita Area Office/McCarthy Partnership Agreement is ,2019.
+The date of this OSHA St. Louis Area Office/McCarthy-HITT Partnership Agreement is March 9, 2020.